St. Austell Market Act 2008

 Overview

-The St. Austell Market Act 2008 transferred the ownership and operation of St. Austell Market and its Market House from the Commissioners of St. Austell Markets and Fairs to St. Austell Market House CIC, a community interest company.
-This transfer aimed to improve the market's management and preserve the historic Market House building.
+The St. Austell Market Act 2008 transferred the operation of St. Austell Market and its Market House from the Commissioners of St. Austell Markets and Fairs to St. Austell Market House CIC, a community interest company.
+This transfer aimed to improve management, enhance community use, and preserve the historic building.

 Description